-And then comes the style.
-In fact, 👆🏻 is style (to me).
-Once you take the time to observe your own planet, the style comes from within and then you’re just a walking planet with its own satellites and everything.
+It’s with the aforementioned that style knocks at the gate.
+Once you take the time to find or create your own planet, the style comes from within and this is how you turn into a walking planet, essentially, with its own satellites and everything.

-You get dressed for the day you are about to have or think about how you want your day to feel like and dress for it.
-Clothes are agents of mood change, I once read in a British Vogue.
-Sometimes you feel like you need the whole planet with you and take all of the stuff you want to wear on you.
-Other times, you just want to feel naked and a good t-shirt + good jeans (and genes) would do.
+You get dressed for the day you’re about to have or think about how you want your day to feel like and dress for it.
+Clothes are agents of mood change, I once read in the British Vogue.
+Sometimes, you feel like turning into the planet and put everything you want to wear, at once, on you.
+Other times, you just want to feel naked and a good t-shirt + good jeans (and genes) will do.

-So, there’s a certain freedom to wearing your favourite from last summer (or freshly purchased) pair of sandals with socks in cold weather.
-Because it is chilly outside and because the higher you are in the clouds, the more real you become.
-You also like to spend some time on your own in the city, doing your own stuff.
-So you need your socks, you are not a poser.
-Or maybe you don’t need the socks because you are never cold, you are some sort of cold creature and that’s ok, too, as long as you’re not a poser.
+So, there’s a certain freedom to wearing your favourite pair of sandals with socks, in cold weather.
+It’s chilly outside and the higher you are between the clouds (amongst the stars), the closer you are to you.
+You like to spend time on your own in the city, do your own stuff, also.
+You need your socks, they’re your homies.
+Or maybe you don’t need the socks, you’re never cold, you’re some sort of cold creature and that’s ok, too.

 You are you.

-And then you put on a pair of pants that you obviously love and maybe even a woollen-that-feels-nice-on-skin dress you throw on top, a jacket you must have obsessed about some time ago and still are in love with.
-You just had a bath before going out and you spent a good amount of time on making your hair feel like you just hadn’t.
-Because you like the ease, but you also like the beautiful.
-Your kind of beautiful.
+Then, you put on a pair of trousers that you, obviously, love, a warm dress you always enjoy touching your skin and a jacket + something you’ve been obsessing over.
+You had a bath before going out and spent a good amount of time on making your hair feel like you hadn’t just spent a good amount of time on making your hair feel like you hadn’t.
+And on and on.
+You like the ease, but you also like the pretty.
+You care.

-You have your backpack with some stuff that you might need in case you magically and unexpectedly drive somewhere after a long day and you might need your hands cream, you know?
+You have stuff you might need in your backpack.
+Just in case you, magically and unexpectedly, drive somewhere, after a long day, to hold hands with you know who.
+You might need your hand cream, you know?

-And, man, you dropped by your favourite coffee shop or whatever to get the coffee that feels so right on your lips and everything.
+You dropped by your favourite coffee shop, or whatever, to get the coffee that feels so right on your lips.
 For you.